ilgan/R_Projects/HW4/HW4.md

     ## [5] "Afghanistan                Asia         1962      60.06490  lifeExp    31.99700"
     ## [6] "Afghanistan                Asia         1967      60.06490  lifeExp    34.02000"

--   Inner Join. *Note: the countries not from our previously mentioned list in WDI will have NA instead of the values.*
+-   Inner Join.

+*Note: the countries that are not in our previously mentioned list in WDI will have NA instead of the values.*

 ``` r
 td.ij <- inner_join(td.gapminder,td.wdi,by="country")